jorendorff/gc-in-50-lines/README.md

 All the stuff in your program has to be represented in memory somehow: code, data, arguments, variables.
-The question of how all that is organized is called **memory management**.
+The task of finding a place for all that stuff and keeping it organized is called **memory management**.

 Memory management is about knowing where to put things.
 And since your computer&rsquo;s memory is a finite resource,